-- 35650. (a) The California Ocean Protection Trust Fund is established in the State Treasury. - (b) Moneys deposited in the fund may be expended, upon appropriation by the Legislature, for both of the following: - (1) Projects and activities authorized by the council consistent with Chapter 3 (commencing with Section 35600). - (2) Upon authorization by the council, for grants or loans to public -agencies or nonprofit agencies or nonprofit corporations, or loans agencies, nonprofit corporations, or private entities for, or direct expenditures on, projects or activities that do one or more of the following: - (A) Eliminate or reduce threats to coastal and ocean 20 ecosystems, habitats, and species. - (B) Foster sustainable fisheries, including development of 22 more selective fishing gear, collaborative research and demonstration projects between persons who fish commercially and scientists, promotion of value-added fisheries to offset economic losses attributable to reduced fishing opportunities, and the creation of revolving loan programs for the purpose of implementing sustainable fishery products. - (C) Improve coastal water quality. - (D) Allow for increased public access to, and enjoyment of, 30 ocean and coastal resources, consistent with sustainable, long-term protection and conservation of those resources. - (E) Improve management, conservation, and protection of coastal waters and ocean ecosystems.
+- 35650. (a) The California Ocean Protection Trust Fund is established in the State Treasury. - (b) Moneys deposited in the fund may be expended, upon appropriation by the Legislature, for both of the following: - (1) Projects and activities authorized by the council consistent with Chapter 3 (commencing with Section 35600). - (2) Upon authorization by the council, for grants or loans to public agencies, nonprofit corporations, or private entities for, or direct expenditures on, projects or activities that do one or more of the following: - (A) Eliminate or reduce threats to coastal and ocean ecosystems, habitats, and species. - (B) Foster sustainable fisheries, including development of 28 more selective fishing gear, collaborative research and demonstration projects between persons who fish commercially and scientists, promotion of value-added fisheries to offset economic losses attributable to reduced fishing opportunities, and the creation of revolving loan programs for the purpose of implementing sustainable fishery products. - (C) Improve coastal water quality. - (D) Allow for increased public access to, and enjoyment of, 36 ocean and coastal resources, consistent with sustainable, long-term protection and conservation of those resources. - (E) Improve management, conservation, and protection of 38 coastal waters and ocean ecosystems.